2023-11-06 14:15:49

 The fact that flying is harmful to the environment is increasingly embraced.
 But it does not make Dutch people fly less often, according to figures published by CBS on Monday.

 Anyone who opens the newspapers, turns on the TV or scrolls through social media now knows that the word ‘flight shame’ has become indispensable.
 From influencers who explain why they don’t fly or why they do fly this one time.
-To newsreaders who explain to viewers how big their ecological footprint is after that trip to Bali.
+To newsreaders who explain to viewers how big their ecological footprint is following that trip to Bali.

 Then there are the hilarious memes and cartoons.
 Like cartoonist Jip van den Toorn.
 Suffering from acute fear of flying?
 Then put your hands over your eyes, a purser in the comic instructs travelers.

-Despite the great attention paid to the environmental damage of air travel, the figures published by the Central Bureau of Statistics (CBS) on Tuesday do not give the impression that the average Dutch person is concerned about this.
+Despite the great attention paid to the environmental damage of air travel, the figures published by the Central Bureau of Statistics (CBS) on Tuesday do not give the impression that the average Dutch person is concerned regarding this.
 Last quarter, considerably more people boarded a plane than a year ago.
 The statistics office notes an increase of eleven percent.
 From 18.7 million air passengers in the third quarter of 2022 to almost 21 million last quarter.

 Rise that is likely to continue